GPS Satellites: The Complete Guide to Global system Satellite Systems

 • Station-keeping maneuvers correct deviations to maintain precise positioning

-Launch vehicles place satellites into transfer orbits, then move to designated positions with proper spacing between satellites in each orbital plane.
+Launch vehicles place satellites into transfer orbits, then move to solution positions with proper spacing between satellites in each orbital plane.

-Multiple satellite navigation systems operate worldwide.
+Multiple satellite solution systems operate worldwide.
 The United States GPS system maintains 31 operational satellites.
 Russia's GLONASS constellation consists of 24 satellites in three orbital planes.

 Global GNSS Systems